ghi-electronics/Docs/tinyclr/tutorials/spi.md

 > SPI needs more wires than other similar buses but it can transfer data very fast.
 A 50Mhz clock is possible on SPI, that is 50 million bits in one second.

 > [!Tip]
-> Note that a board running TinyCLR OS is always a SPI masters, not slaves.
+> Note that a board running TinyCLR OS is always a SPI master, not a slave.

 ```csharp
 using System;